-In business it’s not uncommon to have bad stretches.
-Business often lose key clients or market share, or face debt that cannot easily be repaid.
+In business, it’s not uncommon to have bad stretches.
+Businesses often lose key clients or market share or face debt that cannot easily be repaid.

 These are some of the pitfalls we have seen with struggling companies:

 Making taxes a low priority.
 The penalties for nonpayment or underpayment of business taxes, including payroll taxes, can swamp your business.

 Spending your way through hard times.
 Cutting back can go against many entrepreneurs’ instincts to be bold and proactive.
 If there is fat in your expenditures, take a knife to it.
 Now is a time to implement a short-term plan to get through the current crisis.
 Prioritize bills that need paying.
 Draw up a workout plan to defer payments to vendors and suppliers.